chworthey/astro/README.md

 Copy the astronomy data to `./data` such that the structure looks like `./data/m33_0.01/cp/...`

-## Start the Cluster
+## Start the Notebook

-Boot the cluster with:
+Boot the notebook with:
 ```sh
 docker-compose up
 ```